Just Wait

 Dishes piled high in the kitchen sink

-Sticky fingerprints that blur our view
+Sticky fingerprints to blur our view

 Floors to mop